nagypeter/angular-node-creditscore/tutorials/change.application.desktop.md

 - Git client. [https://git-scm.com/downloads](https://git-scm.com/downloads)
 - Docker installed and running on your desktop. [https://docs.docker.com/engine/installation/](https://docs.docker.com/engine/installation/)

+A pre installed Linux environment including the required components available in [VirtualBox image (cando.v3.1.ova)](https://drive.google.com/open?id=0B0MXC4qaECO6M3lxTGZ1RVZjd1k) format.
+For use the image needs to be downloaded and imported.

 ### Install Oracle Container Pipelines CLI (Linux) ###

 open a terminal and use the following URL and `curl` command to download `wercker` CLI to `/usr/local/bin/`: